 Seniorline is a confidential listening service run by older people for isolated or lonely older people.
 The line is open every day from 10am to 10pm, Freephone: 1800 80 45 91.

 Retirement Planning Council of Ireland

-The Council aims to prepare people for the period of their lives which begins after they retire from work.
-It develops and organises preparation for retirement and life changing courses, helping them to become aware of the advantages and problems of retirement.
+The Council aims to prepare people for life after they retire from work.
+It develops and organises preparation for retirement and life-changing courses, helping them to become aware of the advantages and problems of retirement.

-ALONE supports vulnerable older people providing temporary or permanent housing and combatting isolation and loneliness in society.
-Volunteers and staff work with older people in ALONE’s dedicated housing projects and in the community.
+ALONE supports vulnerable older people by providing temporary or permanent housing and combatting isolation and loneliness in society.
+Volunteers and staff work with older people in ALONE’s dedicated housing projects and the community.